POSITION TITLE: Learning Skills Peer

 - Strong presentation and facilitation skills.

-- Connecting with others across differences of culture, experience, identity etc.
+- Ability to connect with others across differences of culture, experience, identity etc.

 - Excellent oral and written communications skills.